Skip to content

 El.div(onclick=self.on_click, content=[f"Count: {self.count}"])

-To receive event data from an html event, you can use the Annotate type to specify which fields you would like to map to which function parameter.
+To receive event data from an html event, you can use the Annotated type to specify which fields you would like to map to which function parameter.

 In the following example the event data target.value is selected from the change event of the rendered input element and passed as the value parameter.